 City Hall is open to the public.

-City Council, Planning Commission, and City Council committee meetings will be held via videoconference.
+City Council, Planning Commission, and City Council committee meetings are being held virtually.
 Instructions to view meetings are available on each meeting’s agenda.

-Room rentals, basketball courts, indoor pools and Child Watch will not be available.
+Room rentals, basketball courts, locker rooms, indoor pools and Child Watch will not be available.

 Members and guests will be required to sign an additional waiver to use the facility.